 Trial series and length of trials

-For products to be used in commercial agricultural settings, trials are usually conducted over a minimum of two growing seasons or years to capture any variation between seasons that could affect the efficacy of the product.
+For products to be used in commercial agricultural settings, trials are usually conducted over a minimum of 2 growing seasons or years to capture any variation between seasons that could affect the efficacy of the product.
 If you propose to conduct only a single season or year of trials, you should consider whether we can be satisfied by those trials that the product is efficacious.
 In those circumstances, you should explain why a single season of data should be enough to satisfy us about the efficacy criteria.

 For other product types, the number of seasons might not be critical, depending on the nature of the product and the types of claims made on the label.

 Products should be tested in each major geographic or climatic area that the product is expected to be used in.
 The trial sites should represent or simulate the actual use situations as closely as possible.
 The aim is to satisfy us that the efficacy is acceptable across a range of settings where the product is used.

 For commercial agricultural products, we encourage you to conduct trials in areas that are sufficiently separate geographically (that is, regions) to represent all major growing areas for the particular crop or situation proposed on the label.
-If two or more areas share similar agricultural, environmental and climatic conditions, trials need not be conducted in all those areas.
+If 2 or more areas share similar agricultural, environmental and climatic conditions, trials need not be conducted in all those areas.
 You should explain your selections for the location and number of sites in the efficacy dossier.
 When you are planning trials, we can provide advice through our pre-application assistance scheme.